Voices from the siege of Mariupol

 The nightmares still come at night.
 “And they touch the soul,” she said.

-But it’s not enough to stop her trying to get back in.
+But it’s not enough to stop her from trying to get back in.
 Her boyfriend’s grandmother has been left behind, and they had just heard that some of Mariupol’s remaining residents are being taken against their will to Russia.

 They fear that if they don’t rescue her, she will be bused out and resettled against her will.
 Her boyfriend’s mother sits on the bench next to her as they try to get Ukrainian permission to cross back into Mariupol.
 She sinks her head to her hands, too upset to speak.